LHLHLHE/homework_bot_for_YaPracticum/README.md

-# homework_bot
+# homework_bot_for_YaPracticum
-python telegram bot
+python telegram bot for tracking the status of homework checks in Yandex Practicum